+Mr. Chairman,

-Mr. Chairman, Ladies and gentlemen,
+Ladies and gentlemen,

 There is of course much more that still needs to be done.
-Last year, substantial progress was made in identifying and analyzing a number of situations involving potentially disruptive ethnic tensions.
-Acute flare-ups in such tensions were also effectively contained in a few of the situations, thus ensuring at least the possibility of future dialogue.
+In the last year and a half, substantial progress has been made in identifying and analyzing a number of situations involving potentially disruptive ethnic tensions.
+Acute flareups in such tensions were also effectively contained in a few of the situations, thus ensuring at least the possibility of future dialogue.
 And this important work in understanding and stabilizing potential trouble-spots needs to continue.
-Ultimately, however, we must devote greater energies to promoting greater dialogue, confidence, and eventual cooperation between governments and minorities.
+Ultimately, however, we must devote greater energies to promoting dialogue, confidence, and eventual cooperation between governments and minorities.
 In the long run, all elements in society must devise ways to peacefully manage and resolve the differences that are intrinsic to democratic life.

 Outsiders must be willing to serve different functions in this process, and here I would like to underscore the need for international support to countries undergoing complex and difficult transformations in their economic and political systems.
 As I already mentioned, such instruments as the High Commissioner may be able to help encourage conciliation and understanding between disputing parties.
 In other cases government authorities and minority leaders have actually reached agreement on some preliminary steps to be taken.
 Too often, however, the capacity for implementing these modest ideas is missing.
 Without implementation, this goodwill and cooperation cannot be properly developed.
 The international community can provide immeasurable support here, even through extremely minor expenditures.
-I am thinking, for example, of assistance for an accurate census in one country, or perhaps language education for integrating a minority in another.
+I am thinking, for example, of language education for facilitating the integration of certain minorities whose members are unfamiliar with their country's official tongue, or humanitarian assistance to ease the resettlement of certain communities unfairly deported by Stalin on the basis of their ethnic or national identity.
 And in general terms, the international community -- through the CSCE, the Council of Europe, and bilateral channels -- must also continue to promote the proper political climate for dialogue, dispute resolution, and democratic development within each state.

 Simply put, I am saying that future outbreaks of so-called ethnic conflicts are not inevitable, but may be largely preventable.
-International engagement is necessary for two purposes: to understand the unique nature and dynamics of inter-ethnic relations in each situation, and to help check the influence of the small groups of extreme nationalists who wish to capitalize on the opportunities of this transition period.
+International engagement is necessary for two purposes: to understand the unique nature and dynamics of inter-ethnic relations in each situation, and to help check the influence of the small groups of extreme nationalists who might wish to capitalize on the opportunities of this transition period.
 International goodwill is then necessary to support the constructive approaches of moderate, democratically oriented leaders who do exist in each situation.
 This whole process will require time, resources, and above all the vigilant and constructive engagement of the international community.
 The alternative, I am afraid, would only embolden the forces of extremism and intolerance, leading to greater insecurity in the region.